Encouragement for the Caregiver

 2 Cor 1:3-4, “Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort; Who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God.”

 Is caregiving a burden or an opportunity?
-The frame of mind of a caregiver will certainly change how they respond to this question.
+The frame of mind of a caregiver will certainly change how he or she responds to this question.
 Without doubt, it can be a thankless job.
-A caregiver is asked to wear many hats- from encourager to physical support to logistics- all the while attempting to remain stable themselves!
-From meeting the needs of small children, nurturing a sick spouse or caring for aging parents, the demands of caregiving can hit a person at any age and stage of life.
+A caregiver is asked to wear many hats – from encourager to physical support to logistics – all the while attempting to remain stable themselves!
+From meeting the needs of small children, nurturing a sick spouse, or caring for aging parents, the demands of caregiving can hit a person at any age and stage of life.
 Often the role of a caregiver is anticipated, such as a couple preparing for their first child.
 At other times, the role can come upon someone quite unexpectedly.
 A medical diagnosis or an accident can change a person’s life in a heartbeat and in turn, affect those closest to them on a deep level, changing their lives as well.

 As a caregiver, consider your own legitimate needs.

 On an airplane when the flight attendant reviews the procedures for crisis, everyone is told to put their own oxygen mask on first.
 Once a passenger has secured their own safety, they can then help the person next to them.
 This order is well-recognized as standard procedure to ensure everyone’s well-being on a flight, however, this order is often overlooked in caregiving.
 Caregivers should ask themselves, what is my “oxygen mask” and how can I integrate these needs into my life so my caregiving is sustainable?
 If you try to help others but neglect your own lifelines, you will not only hinder yourself but also your ability to help anyone else.

 Build in a daily activity you look forward to.